batteries-included/batteries-included/README.md

 # Welcome

-Welcome to Batteries Included's repo.
-Everything to run the company should be in here.
+Welcome to Batteries Included's all-inclusive software infrastructure platform!

-This is all confidential and proprietary code.

-## Requirements
+We're excited to have you as a part of our all-remote team.

+In this repo, you'll find everything you need to contribute to the development and growth of our company.
+From code and scripts to confidential and proprietary information, this is the hub of all things Batteries Included.

-This code works best on a linux machine.
-However it should work on anything with a docker daemon and a unix like shell.
+To get started, make sure your operating system is set up and ready to go.
+We recommend using a Linux machine, but our code should work on any system with a docker daemon and a Unix-like shell.
+Follow the steps in the Set up operating system section to get started.

+Once you're set up, it's time to install the toolchains you'll need for development.
+We use ASDF to manage our dependencies, so be sure to follow the instructions in the Install Toolchains section to get everything installed.

+Take a look at the Code Organization section to get an understanding of how our code is structured and where you can find everything you need.
+And don't forget to check out the Dev folder for scripts and tools that will help you develop and run the platform.

+We can't wait to see what you'll bring to the table as a member of the Batteries Included team.
+Let's build something amazing together!

 ## Set up operating system